 - Boil the pasta according to the directions on the box for al dente.
 Then, drain it and set it aside.

-- In a large skillet over medium heat, saute the minced garlic, minced onion, shallots, sun-dried tomatoes, tomato paste, Italian seasoning, paprika, salt, and dry basil in the butter and sun-dried tomato oil.
+- Saute the minced garlic, minced onion, shallots, sun-dried tomatoes, tomato paste, Italian seasoning, paprika, salt, and dry basil in the butter and sun-dried tomato oil.

 - Add the chicken broth, heavy cream, and spinach.
 Stir well and cook until the sauce begins to thicken.
 Then, add the parmesan and stir until melted.